heston/lutron-bond/README.md

 python3 -m lutronbond.lutron
 ```

-This will log events to stdout when Lutron buttons are pressed.
-Just run that,
+This will log events to stdout when Lutron buttons are pressed or switches are
-and start pressing buttons on Lutron devices to figure out what IDs to use.
+activated.
+Just run it and start pressing buttons on Lutron devices to
+figure out what IDs to use.

 ## To figure out Bond IDs